open-guides/og-aws/README.md

 -	**Use KMS for managing keys**: AWS offers [KMS](#kms) for securely managing encryption keys, which is usually a far better option than handling key security yourself.
 See [below](#kms).
 -	[**AWS WAF**](https://aws.amazon.com/waf) is a web application firewall to help you protect your applications from common attack patterns.
 -	**Security auditing:**
-	-	[Security Monkey](https://github.com/Netflix/security_monkey) is an open source tool to assist with secuirty audits.
+	-	[Security Monkey](https://github.com/Netflix/security_monkey) is an open source tool that is designed to assist with security audits.
 	-	🔹**Export and audit security settings:** You can audit security policies simply by exporting settings using AWS APIs, e.g. using a Boto script like [SecConfig.py](https://gist.github.com/jlevy/cce1b44fc24f94599d0a4b3e613cc15d) (from [this 2013 talk](http://www.slideshare.net/AmazonWebServices/intrusion-detection-in-the-cloud-sec402-aws-reinvent-2013)) and then reviewing and monitoring changes manually or automatically.

 ### Security and IAM Gotchas and Limitations